ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 - Low impact, medium likelihood
 - Medium impact, low likelihood

 Examples:

 - Attacker can sometimes put a charon node in a state that causes it to drop one out of every one hundred attestations made by a validator
+- Attacker can display bad data on a non-interactive part of the launchpad.

-### Medium: up to $1,000
+### Medium: up to $2,500

 A Medium-level vulnerability is one that has a moderate impact and requires a more significant effort to fix.
 Possible to have an impact on validator availability, integrity, and/or loss of funds.

 - High impact, low likelihood
 - Medium impact, medium likelihood
 - Low impact, high likelihood

 Examples:

-- Attacker can successfully conduct eclipse attacks on the cluster nodes with peer-ids with 4 leading zero bytes.
+- Attacker that is a member of a cluster can exfiltrate K1 key material from another member.
+- Attacker that is a member of the cluster can denial of service attack enough peers in the cluster to prevent operation of the validator(s)
+- Attacker that is a member of the cluster can bias the protocol in a manner to control the majority of block proposal opportunities.
+- Attacker can get a DV Launchpad user to inadvertently interact with a smart contract that is not a part of normal operation of the launchpad.

-### High: up to $4,000
+### High: up to $10,000

-A High-level vulnerability is one that has a significant impact on the security of the system and requires a significant effort to fix.
+A High-level vulnerability is one that has a significant impact on the security of the system from a position of low-trust, and requires a significant effort to fix.
 Likely to have impact on availability, integrity, and/or loss of funds.

 - High impact, medium likelihood
 - Medium impact, high likelihood

 Examples:

-- Attacker can successfully partition the cluster and keep the cluster offline.
+- Attacker that is not a member of the cluster can successfully partition the cluster and keep the cluster offline indefinitely.
+- Attacker that is not a member of the cluster can exfiltrate charon ENR private keys.
+- Attacker that is not a member of the cluster can destroy funds but cannot steal them.

-### Critical: up to $10,000
+### Critical: up to $100,000

-A Critical-level vulnerability is one that has a severe impact on the security of the in-production system and requires immediate attention to fix.
-Highly likely to have a material impact on availability, integrity, and/or loss of funds.
+A Critical-level vulnerability is one that has a severe impact on the security of the in-production system from an unauthenicated external attacker, and requires immediate attention to fix.
+Highly likely to have a material impact on validator private key security, and/or loss of funds.

 - High impact, high likelihood

 Examples:

-- Attacker can successfully conduct remote code execution in charon client to exfiltrate BLS private key material.
+- Attacker that is not a member of the cluster can successfully exfiltrate BLS (not K1) private key material from a threshold number of operators in the cluster.
+- Attacker that is not a member of the cluster can achieve the production of arbitrary BLS signatures from a threshold number of operators in the cluster.
+- Attacker can craft a malicious cluster invite capable of subverting even careful review of all data to steal funds during a deposit.

 We may offer rewards in the form of cash, merchandise, or recognition.
 We will only award one reward per vulnerability discovered, and we reserve the right to deny a reward if we determine that the researcher has violated the terms and conditions of this policy.